With the ramping-vus executor, a variable number of VUs executes as many iterations as possible for a specified amount of time.

 For a shortcut to this executor, use the stages option.

 Besides the common configuration options, this executor has the following options:

 |stages(required)||array||Array of objects that specify the target number of VUs to ramp up or down to.|||

 |startVUs||integer||Number of VUs to run at test start.||1|

 |gracefulRampDown||string||Time to wait for an already started iteration to finish before stopping it during a ramp down.||"30s"|

 This executor is a good fit if you need VUs to ramp up or down during specific periods of time.

-Note the setting of gracefulRampDown to 0 seconds, which could cause some iterations to be interrupted during the ramp down stage.
+With gracefulRampDown set to 0 seconds, some iterations might be interrupted during the ramp down stage.

 The following graph depicts the performance of the example script:

 Based upon our test scenario inputs and results: